robindanie/PEERBRIDE/README.md

 Originally developed as a hackathon solution, PeerBridge was later expanded and refined into a significantly improved web application prototype with enhanced user experience, mobile responsiveness, notifications, session management, and profile customization.

+> Note: This project was developed as a prototype for learning and demonstration purposes.
+The current implementation prioritizes functionality and experimentation over production-grade security and deployment practices.

 ---

 ## Problem Statement